roeszler/toptails/README.md

     * resetSpin();
     * errorOk();

-    JSHint validation indicates that there are 13 unsued functions.
+    JSHint validation indicates that there are 13 unused functions.
 I have created each of these functions to sit within their relative HTML element and allow user events to activate them and control numerous functions to occur.
 I have decided to allow the unused variables notification to remain in exchange for the functionality it permits.

 * Accessibility
-  * I confirmed that the colors, contrast and fonts chosen are easy to read and accessible by running it through [lighthouse](https://developers.google.com/web/tools/lighthouse/) in dev tools.
+  * I confirmed that the colours, contrast and fonts chosen are easy to read and accessible by running it through [lighthouse](https://developers.google.com/web/tools/lighthouse/) in dev tools.

   ![Accessibility Pic]()

 ## 6. Deployment
 ### Display Environment (GitHub / GitLab / BitBucket)
 The site has been deployed to GitHub pages.
 The steps to deploy are as follows:
   - Create / open an existing repository for the project with the name of your choice on your GitHub, GitLab or Bitbucket account page.